Tenchi2xh/ttt/readme.md

 poetry install
 ```

-To make VSCode happy, run:
+To make VS Code happy, run:

 ```bash
 poetry run python tools/vs_code.py
 ```

+> [!NOTE]
+> You might need to adjust the content of the generated VS Code config (generated at `.vscode/c_cpp_properties.json`) to suit your OS.